 In the 1880s the construction of the Kuranda Railway began.
 Miners from the west needed transport to ‘civilisation’.
 Many lives were lost during construction.
 The development included fifteen hand-made tunnels and 37 bridges.
 The total amount of earth excavated was three million cubic metres.
 Quite a feat for those times.
 Tourists began using the railway to visit Kuranda in the 1930s.

 In the 1960s, it became apparent how good the lifestyle was in Kuranda.
 With cheap living, beautiful scenery and lovely climate.
 The ‘hippy’ communes moved into town.

 The 1970s brought all kinds of new inhabitants.
 The town filled with musicians and artists and the Kuranda Markets began.

 Kuranda Heritage Market offers a wide range of artisan products.
 Locally-designed and made fashion and local produce.
 Also, keep your eye out for hand-crafted jewellery, leather products, woodwork and gemstones.

-There is a great selection of local produce.
-The Atherton Tablelands has exceptional coffee and cocoa plantations.
+There is an excellent selection of local produce.
+The Atherton Tablelands boasts coffee and cocoa plantations.
 There are endless tropical fruit orchards.
 The Golden Drop mango winery is always a crowd-pleaser.
-You will find definitely something appetizing to take home with you.
+You will find something delicious to take home with you.
 A range of restaurants and cafes in Kuranda offer tropical taste sensations to suit all desires.